water32/pxf/cli/README.md

 ## IDE Setup (GoLand)
 * Start GoLand.
 Click "Open" and select the cli folder inside the pxf repo.
-* Open preferences/settings and set under GO > GOPATH, set Project GOPATH to ~/workspace/pxf/cli/go or the equivalent.
+* Open Preferences/Settings and set the following:
+  * Under GO > GOPATH, set Project GOPATH to ~/workspace/pxf/cli/go or the equivalent.
-* Open preferences/settings and set under GO > GOROOT, set GOROOT to be the go version in the `go.mod`.
+  * Under GO > GOROOT, set GOROOT to be the go version in the `go.mod`.
   * Under GO > GO Modules, select the enable button and leave the environment field empty.
 * Check that it worked by running a test file (ex: go test pxf-cli/cmd)